 Christine is originally from Buffalo, NY but relocated to Charlotte in 2011 and quickly called Early Bird home.
 She received her Bachelor of Arts degree from the University of Buffalo in 2008 and her Master of Science degree from Fredonia University in 2010.
 She holds a Certificate of Clinical Competence in Speech-Language Pathology and has taken on the role of Clinical Supervisor for the past three years.
 Christine has a passion for children with Autism, although loves all pediatric therapy.
 She enjoys out of the box therapy including walks, visiting playgrounds, cooking, obstacle courses, and arts and crafts.
 In addition, she finds it extremely valuable to collaborate with other service providers, teachers, families, and loves learning from others.
 She is a wife and mother of three beautiful girls ages 4, 2, and 1.
 She never has a dull moment and is always on the go!

-DAWN DELSIGNORE
+DAWN DESLIGNORE

 EMILY ANZALDI